johndrothe/TAvChart/README.md

 Based on this experience, it seemed pretty obvious that we could make great use of an application that generated these diagrams.

-# Status
+# Current Features
-The current version is at a point that is useful for its original purpose but by no means complete.
+The latest release is at a point that is useful for its original purpose but by no means complete.

-What works:

-* Add, remove, reorder, and edit members.
+<div style="width:600px">

+![swing_working_hours_0-1-0](docs/swing_working_hours_0-1-0.png)
+</div>

+This version has the following features implemented.

 * Undo / Redo
+* Table editing for team members
+  * add/remove, reorder, etc.
   * Import / Export CSV
+* Working Hours Diagram
   * Rudimentary PNG Export
-* Time Zone rendering
+  * Displays every Time Zone with a member in it plus UTC.
-* Normal and Lunch Hour(s) rendering
+  * Displays normal and "lunch hour"
+  * Displays daylight savings time transition dates for all included zones.
   * Collaboration Zones
-  * Calculation and display
-    * Currently only displays the largest zone
+    * Displays the largest zone (the most team members present for the longest duration).
-      * Largest number of team members
-      * Largest number of hours
-    * Calculates all zones that
-      * Start at one shift change and end at the next
+    * Calculates all zones that start at one shift change and end at the next.
-* Displays daylight savings time transition dates for all included zones.

-<div style="width:600px">

-![swing_working_hours_0-1-0](docs/swing_working_hours_0-1-0.png)
-</div>

-# Wishlist
+# Features Wishlist
-Many (if not all) of the following items are not implemented.

 * Context locations for Undo / Redo
   * i.e. "Go to where the change was"
 * Canvas / Display
   * Complete handling for "Working Hours" that span days.
     * The text isn't right yet
-  * Collaboration Zones (A.K.A.
-"Shifts")
+  * Collaboration Zones
     * Allow the user to choose which zones to display
     * Calculate zones for contiguous time periods that have the same team members.
-      * These zones would overlap two or more existing zones.
+      * These zones would overlap two or more of the zones that are currently being calculated.
   * Center the canvas on a user-selected time
     * now it's always 0->24->0 UTC
   * Mouse handlers for changing the center canvas time